UniversalDependencies/docs/_el/feat/Tense.md

 * Perfective past tense: _έγραψα_ "I wrote"
 * Imperfective past tense: _έγραφα_ "I was writing"

-Modern Greek also forms composite tenses describing situations occurring before a specified point in time, now, in the past or the future, with the use of auxiliaries, namely the verbs 'have' and 'be'.
+Periphrasticalloy formed tenses (composite tenses) describe situations occurring before a specified point in time, now, in the past or the future, with the use of auxiliaries, namely the verbs 'have' and 'be'.
 In these cases, each form (the auxiliary and the verb) are assigned their own tense features.
 Certain composite tenses are formed with a form of the content verb  that is tagged as 'infinitive' [VerbForm](el-feature/VerbForm) and is not specified for tense and mood.

 #### Examples